oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/ComputeGF.md

 - Executing Terraform commands to provision the resources in OCI.

-Follow below steps to add VM details in the Instances sheet:
+Note below points while adding VM details in the Instances sheet:

 1. "Display Name" column is case sensitive.
 Specified value will be the display name of Instance in OCI console.